 - 1. Have an impeccable reputation for ethical behavior, integrity, and competence. - 2.
 Be recognized nationally for his/her accomplishments. - 3.
-Be a diligent worker who meets commitments promptly. - 4.
-Be collegial and work harmoniously with others. - 5.
-Have an open mind and be able to consider opposing points of view fairly and respectfully. - 6.
-Support and advocate for the mission of the Board. - 7.
-Have knowledge of and experience with educational testing and the certification process, or be willing to learn. - 8.
-Have the appropriate writing, administrative, and organizational skills to successfully complete tasks likely to be assigned. - 9.
-Be unencumbered by conflicts of interest (or be willing to eliminate existing conflicts of interest before joining the ABO Board of Directors). - 10.
-Be representative of or sympathetic to the broad community of ophthalmologists. - 11.
-Put the interests of the profession ahead of her or his personal interests. - 12.
+Be current and participating in Continuing Certification. - 4.
+Be a diligent worker who meets commitments promptly. - 5.
+Be collegial and work harmoniously with others. - 6.
+Have an open mind and be able to consider opposing points of view fairly and respectfully. - 7.
+Support and advocate for the mission of the Board.
+Contribute to the ABO through public speaking, writing for the newsletter and website, and other activities. - 8.
+Have knowledge of and experience with educational testing and the certification process. - 9.
+Have the necessary writing, administrative, and organizational skills to successfully complete tasks likely to be assigned. - 10.
+Be unencumbered by conflicts of interest (or be willing to eliminate existing conflicts of interest before joining the ABO Board of Directors). - 11.
+Be representative of and sympathetic to the broad community of ophthalmologists. - 12.
+Put the interests of the public and the profession ahead of her or his personal interests. - 13.
 Understand and model key leadership attributes, including servant leadership.